Carl Jung: Midlife isolation

-It was the publication of Jung's book Psychology of the Unconscious in 1912 that led to the break with Freud.
-Letters they exchanged show Freud's refusal to consider Jung's ideas.
-This rejection caused what Jung described in his (posthumous) 1962 autobiography, Memories, Dreams, Reflections, as a "resounding censure".
-Everyone he knew dropped away except for two of his colleagues.
-Jung described his book as "an attempt, only partially successful, to create a wider setting for medical psychology and to bring the whole of the psychic phenomena within its purview".
-The book was later revised and retitled Symbols of Transformation in 1922.
+It was the publication of Jung's book The Psychology of the Unconscious in 1912 that led to the final break with Freud.
+The letters they exchanged show Freud's refusal to consider Jung's ideas.
+This rejection caused what Jung described in his posthumously published autobiography, Memories, Dreams, Reflections (1962) as a "resounding censure".
+Everyone he knew dropped away from him except two of his colleagues.
+After the Munich congress, he was on the verge of a suicidal psychosis that precipitated his writing of his Red Book, his seven-volume personal diaries that were only published partially and posthumously in 2009.
+Eleven years later, in 2020, they were published as his Black Books.
+Jung described his 1912 book as "an attempt, only partially successful, to create a wider setting for medical psychology and to bring the whole of the psychic phenomena within its purview".
+The book was later revised and retitled Symbols of Transformation in 1952.

-London 1913–14
+London 1913–1914

 Jung spoke at meetings of the Psycho-Medical Society in London in 1913 and 1914.
-His travels were soon interrupted by the war, but his ideas continued to receive attention in England primarily through the efforts of Constance Long who translated and published the first English volume of his collected writings.
+His travels were soon interrupted by the war, but his ideas continued to receive attention in England primarily through the efforts of Constance Long, who translated and published the first English volume of his collected writings.